 Top Tips for visiting the Taj Mahal

 - My first Taj Mahal travel tip is to get there as early as possible.
 The tourist buses start rolling it at around 9am so anything before then is best to avoid the crowds.
 I arrived at 6.15am in time for the gates opening at 6.30.
 Even at 6am there was a queue!

 - Make the most of the chai tea sellers who walk up and down the queue.

 - The ticket to get in costs 750 rupees for foreigners which is about £9.00(prices and currency conversion from April 2013).

 - You’re divided into queues of men and women because you’re searched when you enter.
 Don’t take any lighters or anything sharp, flammable or any food as it’ll delay you getting in and may be taken from you.

 - They say that food and metal objects will be taken off you at security.
 In reality, I don’t think they’re that strict but it’s best it’s best to avoid having them to get through security quickly and easily.

 - I wish that I could give you a Taj Mahal travel tip that would tell you that you could go at some time in the day and avoid the crowds.
 In reality, whatever time you go, it will be crowded so you need patience to get a good photo without someone standing in the way.
 Don’t give up, they’ll move eventually!

 - To get ‘the money shot’ of the Taj Mahal, you need to join an informal queue by the edge of the pond and place your camera on the ground.
 This will ensure you get the water and a great shot of the whole building and it will also be straight and without any people in the way.
 Take as many pictures as you possibly can before the snappy happy tourists behind you start to get rowdy.

 - For a second chance to see the Taj Mahal, head to the gardens across the river.
-You only pay 100 rupees to enter and I went at sunset from a crowd-free Taj experience.
+You only pay 100 rupees to enter and I went at sunset for a crowd-free Taj experience.